craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

      |

-  To change the values after the initial start of Crafter CMS, do the following:
+  To change the values after the initial start of CrafterCMS, do the following:

   #.
 Manually change the DB passwords